Natural Hair Braiding Opportunity and Freedom Act

 Instead of focusing on launching their businesses, braiders often are ensnared in unnecessary and bewildering occupational and salon licensing regulations.

 What Can State Legislators Do?

 The Institute for Justice offers the Natural Hair Braiding Opportunity and Freedom Act.
 It exempts braiders from state laws including occupational licenses and facility licenses.

-Since IJ launched its Braiding Freedom initiative in 2014, 21 states—Arkansas, Colorado, Delaware, Florida, Idaho, Indiana, Iowa, Kentucky, Maine, Massachusetts, Minnesota, Nebraska, New Hampshire, North Dakota, Oklahoma, Rhode Island, South Dakota, Texas, Vermont, West Virginia and Wisconsin—have exempted braiding from cosmetology, hairstyling, or barber licenses.
+IJ launched its Braiding Freedom initiative in 2014.
+Since then, 22 states have exempted braiders from cosmetology, hairstyling, or barber licenses.
+They are Arkansas, Colorado, Delaware, Florida, Idaho, Indiana, Iowa, Kentucky, Maine, Massachusetts, Minnesota, Montana, Nebraska, New Hampshire, North Dakota, Oklahoma, Rhode Island, South Dakota, Texas, Vermont, West Virginia and Wisconsin.

 - Passed Reform